tonylubin/tonylubin/README.md

 ### Hello there 👋 fellow coders...<br><br>
 I'm Anthony, a junior software developer based in London, UK.

-👨‍💻 I have recently completed a software development course with _nology.io, learning to build/code things for the web - Front End & Back End.
+👨‍💻 I have recently completed a software development training course with _nology.io, learning to build/code things for the web - Front End & Back End.

 ---